mohamedali-zorgati1997/mohamedali-zorgati1997/README.md

 ### Hi there 👋

+I am a Telecommunication Engineering student, I like challenging myself to learn new things.
+I beleive technology is here to make human lives easier so I try to create small IoT devices as personal projects and make some python scripts to get rid of repetitive tasks.

 <!--
 **mohamedali-zorgati1997/mohamedali-zorgati1997** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.